-- Recognizing that submodular width is the right property characterizing the complexity of the problem. - A CSP instance can be partitioned into a bounded number of uniform instances (Section 4.1). - The number of solutions in a uniform CSP instance can be described by a submodular function (Section 4.2). - There is a connection between fractional separation and finding a separator minimizing an edge-dominated submodular cost function (Section 5.2). - The transformation that turns b into $b^$ , the properties of $b^$ (Section 5.1). - Our results on fractional separation and the standard framework of finding tree decompositions show that large submodular width implies that there is highly connected set (Section 5.3). - A highly connected set can be turned into a highly connected set that is partitioned into cliques in an appropriate way (Section 6.1). - A highly connected set with appropriate cliques implies that there is a uniform concurrent flow of large value between the cliques (Section 6.2). - Similarly to [41], we use the observation that a concurrent flow is analogous to a line graph of a clique, hence it has good embedding properties (Section 6.2). - Similarly to [41], an embedding in a hypergraph gives a way of simulating 3SAT with $CSP(\mathcal{H})$ (Section 7).
+- Recognizing that submodular width is the right property characterizing the complexity of the problem.

+- A CSP instance can be partitioned into a bounded number of uniform instances (Section 4.2).

+- The number of solutions in a uniform CSP instance can be described by a submodular function (Section 4.3).

+- There is a connection between fractional separation and finding a separator minimizing an edge-dominated submodular cost function (Section 5.2).

+- The transformation that turns b into $b^$ , and the properties of $b^$ that are more suitable than b for recursively constructing a tree decomposition (Section 5.1).

+- Our results on fractional separation and the standard framework of finding tree decompositions show that large submodular width implies that there is a highly connected set (Section 5.3).

+- A highly connected set can be turned into a highly connected set that is partitioned into cliques in an appropriate way (Section 6.1).

+- A highly connected set with appropriate cliques implies that there is a uniform concurrent flow of large value between the cliques (Section 6.2).

+- Similarly to [Marx 2010b], we use the observation that a concurrent flow is analogous to a line graph of a clique, hence it has good embedding properties (Section 6.2).

+- Similarly to [Marx 2010b], an embedding in a hypergraph gives a way of simulating 3SAT with $CSP(\mathcal{H})$ (Section 7).

+It is possible that the main result can be proved in a simpler way by bypassing some of the ideas above.
+In particular, a surprising consequence of our results is that bounded submodular width and bounded adaptive width are the same, i.e., if a class $\mathcal{H}$ has unbounded submodular width, then for every k there is a $H_k \in \mathcal{H}$ and a fractional independent set $\mu_k$ such that $\mu_k$ -width $(H_k) \geq k$ , or in other words, large submodular width can be certified by the modular function $\mu_k$ .
+To prove this, we need all the results of Sections 5 and 6.
+Having a better understanding and an independent proof of this fact could simplify the proofs considerably.
+Another possible target for simplification is Section 6.1, where a lot of effort is spent on proving that if there is a large highly connected set, then there is a large highly connected set that is partitioned into cliques in an appropriate way.
+It might be possible to strengthen the results of Section 5 (perhaps by better understanding the role of cliques in separators) so that they give such a highly connected set directly.

-An obvious question for further research is whether it is possible to prove a similar dichotomy result with respect to polynomial time solvability.
+An obvious question for further research is whether it is possible to prove a similar dichotomy result with respect to polynomial-time solvability.
 At this point, it is hard to see what the answer could be if we investigate the same question using the more restricted notion of polynomial time solvability.
-We know that bounded fractional hypertree width implies polynomial-time solvability [43] and Theorem 7.1 show that unbounded submodular width implies that the problem is not polynomial-time solvable (as it is not even fixed-parameter tractable).
-So only those classes are in the "grey zone" of hypergraph classes that have bounded submodular width but unbounded fractional hypertree width.
+We know that bounded fractional hypertree width implies polynomial-time solvability [Marx 2010a] and Theorem 7.1 shows that unbounded submodular width implies that the problem is not polynomial-time solvable (as it is not even fixed-parameter tractable).
+So only those classes of hypergraphs are in the "gray zone" that have bounded submodular width but unbounded fractional hypertree width.